Bohdan Matkivskyi: Early life and career

 Matkivskyi graduated the 9th form in secondary school No. 3, then studied at the Heroes of Kruty Lviv Military Lyceum.
 He graduated from vocational training school No. 19 with honours, and graduated from the Ivan Franko State Pedagogical University's faculty of management and marketing, but did not pursue a pedagogical nor economic career.
 From 2008, Matkivskyi has been involved in social-economic programs, and he additionally was general director of Zet-Avtor PLC.

 Political career

 During Euromaidan, Matkivskyi was a deputy of the 12th sotnia of the Maidan Self-Defence.
 In February 2014, Bohdan Matkivskyi was appointed a coordinator of self-defence in Drohobych by Andriy Parubiy.
 He is a commander of the 2nd section of the 2nd company command of the 1st battalion of Ukrainian National Army.

-He is one of the founders of the People's Control Civic Movement political party.
+Matkivskyi is one of the founders of the People's Control Civic Movement political party.

-In 2014, he was elected as a People's Deputy of Ukraine from Ukraine's 121st electoral district, located in Lviv Oblast.
+In the 2014 Ukrainian parliamentary election, Matkivskyi was elected as a People's Deputy of Ukraine from Ukraine's 121st electoral district, located in Lviv Oblast.
+Matkivskyi won his district with 26,924 votes, 23.62% of the total vote.
 He assumed office on 27 November 2014.
 He is an independent.
 He was secretary of the Verkhovna Rada Committee on the questions of economic policy, and a member of groups for inter-parliamentary cooperation with Norway, Finland, Vietnam, India, and China.

+In the 2019 Ukrainian parliamentary election, Matkivskyi failed to get reelected in 121st electoral district, this time he was a candidate for the party Civil Position.